-> For those who may wish to have permanent life insurance coverage in the future, the Lincoln TermAccel policy may be converted over into a permanent life insurance policy if the policyholder moves forward with such a conversion by the end of the term’s coverage or by age 70 (whichever occurs first).
+For those who may wish to have permanent life insurance coverage in the future, the Lincoln TermAccel policy may be turned into a whole life plan if the policyholder moves forward with such a conversion by the end of the term’s coverage or by age 70 (whichever occurs first).

 Other Products and Services Available

-In addition to its no exam life insurance policy offerings, Lincoln Financial Group also offers other types of life insurance coverage, including term and permanent (which is inclusive of universal life insurance and variable universal life insurance options).
+Lincoln Financial sells a lot of kinds of insurance plans (which is inclusive of universal life insurance and variable universal life insurance options).

 Lincoln Life offers the Elements Leven Term product.
 Here, applicants for coverage can choose between time lengths of 10 years, 15 years, 20 years or 30 years.
-Both the amount of the coverage, and the amount of the premium, will remain level through these time frames.
+The size of the coverage and premium, will remain level through these time frames.
 Then, after the time expires, the policy will renew on an annual term life insurance basis until the insured turns age 95.

 There is also a long list of different permanent life insurance policy options that are available through Lincoln Life.
-Permanent life insurance includes both death benefit protection and cash value build up.
+Permanent life insurance includes cash value.

 A policyholder can withdraw or borrow these funds for any reason that they desire, including paying off higher interest debts, supplementing retirement income, or even for taking a nice vacation.

 Some of the more popular permanent life insurance coverage options that are offered by Lincoln include universal life.
-Here, the policyholder has a great deal of flexibility in terms of when to pay their premium, and how much of that premium will go towards the death benefit, and how much will go toward the cash value component.
-(There are certain guidelines, though, that must be followed here).
+Here, the policyholder has a great deal of flexibility on when they pay the premiums and how much goes towards the cash value.

 For example, with the Lincoln Life Guarantee UL (universal life) insurance policy, there is a level death benefit option, as well as a guaranteed interest rate on the cash value.
 The premium rate is also guaranteed.

 There is also the Indexed UL Accumulator policy option.
-This is an indexed universal life insurance policy.
 With indexed universal life insurance, the return on the policy’s cash value component will be based in large part on the performance of an underlying market index, such as the S&P 500.

-In this case, should the underlying index perform well during a given year, then a positive return will be credited to the policy’s cash value – typically up to a set maximum, or “cap.”
-If, however, the underlying market index performs poorly during a given year, then the cash value is just simply credited with a 0 percent.
+In this case, should the index do well during a given year, then a positive return will be credited to the policy’s cash value – typically up to a set maximum, or “cap.”
+If, however, the underlying market index performs poorly during a given year, then the cash value is credited as 0%.
 So, while there is no gain, there is also no loss – which in turn, allows the policyholder protection of their principal, as well as with peace of mind.

 Several different riders may be added to Lincoln’s life insurance policies.
 These may include the: